voldikss/vim-floaterm/README.md

 ### python

 Use `:FloatermNew python` to open a python shell.
-After that you can use `:FloatermSend` to send lines to the Python interactive shell.
+After that you can use `:
+FloatermSend` to send lines to the Python interactive shell.

 This can also work for other languages which have interactive shells, such as lua, node, etc.